gaurav-arya/StochasticAD.jl/docs/src/index.md

 # StochasticAD

 [StochasticAD](https://github.com/gaurav-arya/StochasticAD.jl) is an experimental, research package for automatic differentiation (AD) of stochastic programs.
-It implements AD algorithms for handling programs which can contain *discrete* randomness, based on the methodology developed in [TODO: add link].
+It implements AD algorithms for handling programs that can contain *discrete* randomness, based on the methodology developed in [TODO: add link].

 ## Introduction